 - Mistletoe holly, Christmas rose, and Jerusalem cherry are all poisonous.
 They should be kept out of reach of both children and pets.
 Poinsettias are actually not as toxic as people think.
 However, if ingested they may cause stomach irritation or burning in the mouth.

 Spend time with your family and relish the absolute joy of the holidays.
-This is the time to enjoy your holiday traditions, make new ones and cherish the memories.
+This is the time to enjoy your holiday traditions, make new ones, and cherish the memories.

 Be Merry and Be Safe with Children’s Medical Center

-Our team of board-certified pediatricians are dedicated to ensuring your children remain healthy and safe this holiday season and all year long.
+Our team of board-certified pediatricians is dedicated to ensuring your children remain healthy and safe this holiday season and all year long.
 Keep our number nearby and call us if you have any concerns during this busy time of year.

 Palm Harbor (727) 787-6335